 72% of respondents were in the age of 20 to 30 years old.
 There was only 2% of participants older than 40 and 0,5% - older than 50.

 The difference in language allocation in Ukraine and in the community is remaining (even though slightly flattened), which can be seen in the diagram below: there is no such a gap between the first three languages and the rest, and Python is utilized more often than PHP.
 Curious enough is the allocation of work experience between the poll participants from Ukraine and the respondents from abroad – naturally there are more people with experience and less newbies.
 Yet the 5-year peak is still the same.
-Ukraine is known as one of the most perspective destinations for IT outsourcing in Eastern Europe that has been rapidly developing and becoming a friendly environment for business growth for the past decade.
+Ukraine is known as one of the most perspective destinations for IT outsourcing (and PHP development services in particular) in Eastern Europe that has been rapidly developing and becoming a friendly environment for business growth for the past decade.
 Multiple corporations and smaller firms have been outsourcing and both nearshoring and offshoring their IT to Ukrainian providers and in most cases gaining high quality and saving a lot of their costs lately.
 We intend to hold a few surveys to see to the tendency of Ukraine as an IT outsourcing provider that has not only reached a certain level of success, but is also developing further and is only getting better for more businesses to bring and profit.
 Make sure you follow us to get that info first hand!

 The original article can be found here.